Depersonalization disorder, or feeling unreal, is now known as DDD — depersonalization / derealization disorder.

 It feels like I am detached from my bodily sensations.

 It seems like objects around me are changing their shape and/or size.

 DSM-5 criteria questions.
 Check all that apply:

-I experience some or many of the above symptoms on a regular basis.
+I experience some or many of the above symptoms on regularly.

-The above symptoms cause me a significant distress or impair my social functioning.
+The above symptoms cause me significant distress or impair my social functioning.